-You have knowledge about the central theories, concepts, and models in consumer psychology and behavior.
+You have knowledge about the central theories, concepts, and models in psychology in general as well as consumer behavior.
 You are able to analyze consumers' reactions towards marketing tactics based on knowledge about consumers' psychological processes.

 After taking this course, you will be able to